amplience/dc-extension-media-gallery/docs/features.md

 Date Modified and Name are read only.
 You can view or edit additional metadata if specified in the extension configuration, for instance author and caption.
 Form will show a vlaue if all items have the same, or 'Multiple values'.
 You can then edit values for all items, or clear the value using the `Clear value` checkbox.

+> Note: this interface is only available if there are editable addtional EXIF properties specified in the extension installation parameters.

 ## Grid View

 ![Grid View](../media/grid-view.png)